 The PH Act is being otherwise misused

-As noted above, the Mandatory Vaccination Direction, and other public health orders in NSW, have only been made pursuant to s7 of the Public Health Act 2010.
+As noted above, the public health orders in NSW have been made pursuant to s7 of the Public Health Act 2010.
 This is an oversimplification and a misuse of the broader public health legislative framework in NSW as well as nationally.

 Inconsistency with the Biosecurity Act